top of page

 • 4 min read

-Discovery lies at the heart of research data, but without sound, ongoing data management practices, even the most valuable datasets can be rendered unusable, unshareable, or unpreservable.
-It doesn't matter whether you're conducting an individual project or working as part of a collaborative global research group, what you do with your data matters.
+Discovery is essential in research, but sound data management practices are just as vital.
+Without them, even the most valuable datasets can become unusable, unshareable, or unpreservable.
+It doesn’t matter if you are working on an individual project or as part of a global research team.
+How you manage your data truly matters.

-Proper research data management makes your data organized, secure, and reusable, not just during a project, but long after it has finished.
-It also meets ethical obligations, funder requirements, and publication requirements.
-And with the support of tools like myLaminin, it's even easier to apply good practices.
+Proper research data management keeps your data organized, secure, and reusable.
+This is important not just during a project but long after it has concluded.
+Good data management helps you meet ethical obligations, funder requirements, and publication standards.
+Thankfully, tools like myLaminin make it easier to implement these practices.

 1. Plan for Data Management Early

-One of the most common mistakes researchers make is waiting too long to think about how they’ll handle their data.
-Ideally, data management should be part of your project design — not an afterthought.
+One common mistake researchers make is delaying data management considerations.
+Ideally, planning should be integrated into your project design — not relegated to an afterthought.

-Start by developing a Data Management Plan (DMP).
-This document outlines how you’ll collect, store, document, and share data throughout the research lifecycle.
-Many funders now require a DMP as part of the grant application process.
+Begin by creating a Data Management Plan (DMP).
+This document outlines how you will collect, store, document, and share data throughout the lifecycle of your research.
+Many funders now require a DMP as part of the grant application.

-Platforms like myLaminin can help teams map their DMP with built-in templates into actionable steps, ensuring early planning translates into consistent daily practices.
+Platforms like myLaminin help teams develop their DMP with built-in templates and actionable steps.
+This ensures that early planning translates into consistent daily practices.

 2. Organize Data with Clear Structures and Naming Conventions

-Unclear file names and folder structures quickly lead to confusion — especially on large, geographically distributed teams or long-term projects.
+Unclear file names and folder structures can lead to confusion, especially in large, geographically dispersed teams or long-term projects.

 3. Use Standardized Metadata

-Metadata is a description of your data and is needed to make it discoverable, understandable, and reusable.
+Metadata is crucial for describing your data.
+It makes your data discoverable, understandable, and reusable.

-Supply minimal metadata like title, creator, date, and file type, and where possible, adhere to existing metadata standards like the DDI standard for social science data.
-Embedded metadata features in myLaminin allow researchers to annotate, manage, and organize DataCite, DDI, or Dublin Core metadata without the need for technical assistance.
+Provide essential metadata such as title, creator, date, and file type.
+Where possible, adhere to established metadata standards like the DDI standard for social science data.
+The embedded metadata features in myLaminin enable researchers to annotate and manage DataCite, DDI, or Dublin Core metadata without needing technical assistance.

-Better metadata also facilitates the eventual deposit of your data in a repository, which is a growing expectation by funders and journals to meet FAIR and Open Science principles.
+Using better metadata facilitates the eventual deposit of your data in a repository.
+This is increasingly expected by funders and journals in line with FAIR and Open Science principles.

 4. Control Access and Permissions Carefully

-Data access needs vary across project teams.
-Some members might need full editing capabilities, while others may only require read-only access.
-Managing these permissions manually through email or cloud drives can lead to accidental data loss, security risks, or data breaches.
+Data access requirements can differ within project teams.
+Some members may need full editing capabilities, while others may only need read-only access.
+Managing permissions manually through email or cloud drives can lead to accidental data loss or security risks.

-myLaminin allows role-based access control allowing you to assign permissions based on a team member’s role on the project.
-This helps maintain data security and keeps sensitive or restricted data appropriately protected in adherence to your DMP protocols.
+myLaminin lets you implement role-based access control, allowing you to assign permissions based on each member's role in the project.
+This maintains data security and ensures sensitive or restricted data remains protected according to your DMP protocols.

 5. Track Changes and Version History

-Research data often evolves — files are cleaned, re-coded, merged, and edited.
-Without clear version control, it's easy to lose track of changes or overwrite important work.
+Research data often undergoes changes; files may be cleaned, re-coded, merged, or edited.
+Without a reliable version control system, it's easy to lose track of modifications or overwrite crucial work.

-Using a system that automatically saves previous versions — like myLaminin's built-in version control — can save time and prevent mistakes.
-This feature also supports reproducibility by allowing others to trace how files were modified throughout the project lifecycle.
+Using a system that automatically saves previous versions, like myLaminin’s built-in version control, can be a lifesaver.
+This feature saves time and prevents mistakes, supporting reproducibility by allowing others to trace how files were modified throughout the project lifecycle.

 6. Back Up Data Regularly and Securely

-Accidental deletion, hardware failures, or cyber threats can compromise years of work.
-That’s why regular, automated backups are essential.
+Accidental deletions, hardware failures, and cyber threats can jeopardize years of work.
+Therefore, regular and automated backups become essential.

-A best practice is the 3-2-1 rule: keep three copies of your data, on two different types of storage, with one copy stored offsite or in the cloud.
-Platforms like myLaminin store data securely in encrypted, versioned repositories, ensuring that your backups are both accessible and protected.
+Adhere to the 3-2-1 rule: keep three copies of your data on two different types of storage, with one copy stored offsite or in the cloud. myLaminin securely stores data in encrypted, versioned repositories, ensuring your backups are both accessible and protected.

 7. Prepare for Sharing and Archiving

-At the end of a project, your data should be ready for others to use — whether that’s for replication, follow-up research, or institutional archiving.
+At the end of a project, your data should be ready for others to use—whether for replication, follow-up research, or institutional archiving.

 • Cleaning and documenting datasets

-Many institutions and journals now require data sharing upon publication, so it is wise to be ready in advance. myLaminin helps groups package data into shareable formats and comply with ethical and legal requirements and allows for publication of those datasets, after compliance with metadata standards, to institutional Dataverse or Borealis instances for DOI minting.
+Many institutions and journals now require data sharing upon publication.
+Thus, it’s crucial to be ready in advance. myLaminin aids groups in packaging data into shareable formats that comply with ethical and legal requirements.
+This allows for the publication of datasets after meeting metadata standards for DOI minting to institutional Dataverse or Borealis instances.

 Final Thoughts

-Effective data management isn't just a means of being organized, it's also a means of strengthening your research.
-It allows for collaboration, improves transparency, and keeps your results relevant years after your project has been finished.
+Effective data management is not just about organization; it is also about strengthening your research.
+It fosters collaboration, improves transparency, and keeps your results relevant long after your project has concluded.

 myLaminin Logo